|Cerebroplacental Ratio in Non Small for Gestational Age Fetuses at 28 to 38 Weeks of Gestation|

 2Department of Radiology, Imam Khomeini Hospital, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran

-Objectives: Cerebroplacental Ratio (CPR) is a new good tool for differentiating in at-risk non-SGA fetuses.
-The first CPR reported by Arbeille et al. quantifies the redistribution of the cardiac output.
+Objectives: Cerebroplacental ratio (CPR) is a useful tool in differentiating at-risk non-SGA fetuses.
+The first CPR reported by Arbeille et al quantifies the redistribution of the cardiac output.
 In this study, we investigate CPR in non-SGA fetuses.

-Materials and Methods: This descriptive-analytic study was carried out in Ahvaz in 1/1/ 2016 until 1/1/2017.
-In this study, CPR was evaluated in 230 pregnant women 28-38 weeks, with the exception of pregnant women with SGA and multiple pregnancies.
-In this study, factors such as maternal age, parity (Nulliparaand Multipara), history of abortion, cesarean delivery or vaginal delivery, an estimate of fetal weight (EFW), history of stillbirth, pregnancy with assisted reproductive technology, and NT values were investigated.
+Materials and Methods: This descriptive-analytic study was carried out in Ahvaz from January 1, 2016 to January 1, 2017.
+In this study, CPR was evaluated in 230 pregnant women at 28 to 38 weeks of gestation, with the exception of pregnant women with SGA and multiple pregnancies.
+In this study, factors such as maternal age, parity (nullipara and multipara), history of abortion, cesarean delivery or vaginal delivery, an estimate of fetal weight (EFW), history of stillbirth, pregnancy conceived through assisted reproductive technology, and NT values were investigated.

-Results: In this study, of 230 pregnant women with an EFW more than 3 percentile and singleton pregnancy, there were 22 women with a CPR below 5 centile.
-There was no relationship between the CPR in the fetus and the maternal age, the number of maternal cesarean section, the number of mother’s vaginal deliveries and the parity, history of stillbirth, pregnancy with assisted reproductive technology and NT values in the data analyzed.
+Results: In this study, of 230 pregnant women with an EFW more than the 3rd percentile and singleton pregnancy, there were 22 women with a CPR below the 5th centile.
+There was no relationship between the fetal CPR and the maternal age, the number of maternal cesarean section, the number of mother’s vaginal deliveries and the parity, history of stillbirth, pregnancy conceived through assisted reproductive technology and NT values in the data analyzed.

 Cite By, Google Scholar